 Depending on the nature of the vulnerability, parts of a request, such as a query string, cookies or any additional headers, might be removed from GET requests.
 All other requests may be blocked entirely—this could apply to logging in, form submission, or product checkout.

 Unblocking is automated upon resolution of the security risk.
 The block is removed soon after you apply a security upgrade that removes the vulnerability.

 Opt out of the protective block

-The protective block is there to protect you against known vulnerabilities in the software you deploy on Magento Commerce.
+The protective block is there to protect you against known vulnerabilities in the software you deploy Adobe Commerce on cloud infrastructure.

 However, you can opt out of the protective block by adding the following to